Your cart is empty, let’s fix it.Keep shopping

-Dry-aged beef has historically been a way of preserving beef and allowing for consumption months after slaughter.
-Pre-refrigeration, most beef eaten was dry-aged in some regard (some better than others!).
-The large cuts of beef (or whole sides even) were hung and placed on racks in as controlled an environment as possible and a hard crust was allowed to develop on the outside, sealing and protecting the meat within.
-These days dry-aged beef is almost exclusively aged in cabinets specially designed for it, like our own Stagionello fridges, unlike the cellars and caves used throughout history.
+A lot of meat comes from one cow, much more than can be eaten at once.
+For time immemorial, man has been preserving beef through a process we now have come to call dry-ageing.
+Large cuts of beef (or whole sides even) are hung or placed on racks in a strictly controlled environment and a hard crust develops on the outside, sealing and protecting the meat within.
+These days beef is almost exclusively aged in cabinets specially designed for it, like our own Stagionello fridges, unlike the cellars and caves used throughout history.

 We generally recommend large cuts of meat.
-While anything can technically be dry-aged, we would recommend a cut like a grain-fed bone-in ribeye or short loin.
+Technically anything can be dry-aged, however, cuts such as bone-in rib-eye or short loin are ideal.
 These cuts have a healthy cover of fat to protect the meat and have a good surface area to mass ratio, which helps to control the speed at which the piece ages.

 That's a matter of personal preference.
-21 days is generally accepted as the minimum to make it worth the time.
-That is generally enough time to get some benefit of the aforementioned connective tissue breakdown.
-Longer than this you will start to develop more complex earthy aromas, blue cheese flavours and little aromatic hints of mushroom, star anise and nuts.
+Twenty-one days is generally accepted as the minimum, generally sufficient to see the enhancements in flavour and texture.
+Longer than this you will start to develop complex earthy aromas, more blue cheese flavours and little aromatic hints of mushroom, star anise and nuts.